huijing/huijing.github.io/_posts/2018-05-10-math-and-front-end.md

 Numbers feature quite heavily in CSS, as property values, mostly.
 And the specification that covers this is the [CSS Values and Units Module Level 3](https://www.w3.org/TR/css-values-3/).
 The key function behind the arithmetic of CSS is the `calc()` function, which supports the four basic operations of addition, subtraction, multiplication and division.

-Back in the day when web design was mostly fixed width, designers and developers would produce pixel-perfect designs that only worked when viewed at specific viewport widths.
-But as the number of different screen sizes that users would use to browse the web grew exponentially, fixed width designs didn't really fit the bill any more.
+Back in the day when web design was mostly fixed- width, designers and developers would produce pixel-perfect designs that only worked when viewed at specific viewport widths.
+But as the number of different screen sizes that users would use to browse the web grew exponentially, fixed- width designs didn’t really fit the bill anymore.

 It made a lot more sense to let the browser figure out the sizing of elements on the page depending on the viewport size instead, using percentages, font-relative units like `em`s or `ch`s, and more recently, viewport units.
 The `calc` function works with combinations of CSS values of different units, handling the tricky computation for us so we can focus on designing and building the layouts and components we want.

 ### The floating footer problem

 A common requirement in many designs is to make sure the footer is “stuck” to the bottom of the viewport even if there isn't enough content to fill the height of the viewport.

 Now, there are several different ways to achieve such an effect, but using `calc` is elegant enough to ensure that the footer never ends up floating when there isn't enough content, yet still remain within the document flow.

 Here's some very basic markup, consisting of a `header`, `main` and `footer` elements.